 Another test conducted by the Transport Research Laboratory in London took it a step further.
 It found that drivers who texted had slower response times, were more likely to drift in and out of lanes and even drove worse than those who were driving while high on marijuana [source: Nugent].
 The study found that reaction times for those who texted while driving were 35 percent worse than when they drove without any distractions at all.
 When driving while intoxicated, the reaction time was only 12 percent worse than when the driver was sober and driving without any texting distractions [source: Nugent].
 The researchers also found that there was a significant decrease in ability to maintain a safe driving distance between vehicles while texting and steering control dropped by 91 percent compared to driving without distraction [source: Nugent].
 One of the study's commissioners eventually concluded that texting while driving is one of the most dangerous things a driver could do while behind the wheel of a car.

-For more information about how texting while driving is worse than drunk driving, follow the links on the next page.
+For more information about how texting while driving is worse than drunk driving, follow the links below.